surma/surma.dev/content/things/js-to-asc.md

 ### Methodology

 As described above, it is important to “warm-up” JavaScript when benchmarking, or you end up measuring a mixture of the performance characteristics of interpreted JS and optimized machine code.
-To that end, I’m running the blur program 5 times before I start measuring, then I do 20 timed runs to eliminate some of the noise and variation that is inevitably going to happen.
+To that end, I’m running the blur program 5 times before I start measuring, then I do 50 timed runs to eliminate some of the noise and variation and ignore the 5 fastest and slowest runs to remove potential outliers.

-### First run

 Here’s what I got:

 |||datatable
 {